rqbazan/corona-map-api/readme.md

 # Corona Map API

 The REST API Service to manage data about the Coronavirus in Peru.
-You can see `typedefs.js` files to see the data schemas/interfaces.

 ## How to setup de project?

 1. Run `yarn` to install all the dependencies
 2. Follow the `.env.example` structure to create your `.env` file
+3. Run `docker-compose up -d`
+4. Run `yarn migrate up` to populate the local mongodb

 ## How to run the project?